Nithish259/councelling-app/README.md

 Clicks “Pay & Book” (test payment flow).

-Appointment is confirmed and visible in both dashboards.
+Appointment is confirmed and visible my appointments section.

 4️⃣ Pre-Session Interaction

-Client can open appointment details.
+Client can open appointment details by clicking a appointment.

 Chat option is available for communication before the session.